9 Whitecross Street, Monmouth, Monmouthshire

 - Within Walking Distance to Amenities

 Painted rendered exterior with inset wooden windows and doors under pitched tiled roofs.
 Full height double fronted bay windows to the ground floor office.
+Character features include moulded skirtings architraves, picture rails, sash windows and exposed original floorboards.
 Mains gas central heating with radiators.
-Outline permission has been favoured for change of use to full residential as a town house.

 From the street the office entrance is into;

 RECESSED GLAZED ENTRANCE:

 Mainly glazed wooden front door with transom window above.
 Opening directly into:

 OPEN PLAN SHOP/OFFICE: (11m x 4.5m reducing to 2.71m + bay)

 An ideal office or area to create a superb display for commercial use.
 The sizeable area could easily be divided to provide at least two rooms, also potentially creating the initial footprint for residential purposes (subject to any necessary planning consents).
 Door to side Hall and door to: